Research Topics

 Neutrinos play a key role for our understanding of the Universe at the largest scales, as truly enormous numbers of neutrinos have been produced in the Big Bang.
 Their investigation touches and unifies fundamental questions of particle physics and cosmology.

 To understand the role of these weakly interacting particles one has to measure the uncharted mass scale and mass hierarchy of neutrinos.
-The Karlsruhe Tritium Neutrino Experiment KATRIN will be the first worldwide to measure directly and in a model-independent way the mass of neutrinos with a sufficient sensitivity to determine their role as cosmic architects.
-But also in particle physics the neutrino properties like the mass scale measured by KATRIN provide unique access to extensions of the Standard Model of particle physics.
+The Karlsruhe Tritium Neutrino Experiment KATRIN is the first worldwide that measured directly and in a model-independent way the mass of neutrinos with a sufficient sensitivity to determine their role as cosmic architects.
+An update program has recently started to further push the limits of sensitivity.
+For KATRIN++ new technologies like an ultra sensitive quantum sensor array and an atomic tritium source need to be developed.

 Computational Physics (GridKa)